sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## GetServiceDeskIntegrationTemplate
+## Service Desk integration template by scriptName.

 > ServiceDeskIntegrationTemplateDto GetServiceDeskIntegrationTemplate(ctx, scriptName).Execute()

-Service Desk integration template by scriptName.
+This API endpoint returns an existing Service Desk integration template by scriptName.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example